Polluters must pay to clean up areas contaminated with PFOA, PFOS

 “Nearly 500 military installations are contaminated with PFAS, but the DOD has failed to make PFAS cleanup a priority – and our service members and defense communities are paying the price,” said Jared Hayes, a senior policy analyst at the Environmental Working Group.

-NC Newsline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+NC Newsline, like Oregon Capital Chronicle, is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 NC Newsline maintains editorial independence.
 Contact Editor Rob Schofield for questions: info@ncnewsline.com.
 Follow NC Newsline on Facebook and Twitter.

-The post Polluters must pay to clean up areas contaminated with PFOA, PFOS appeared first on Michigan Advance.
+The post Polluters must pay to clean up areas contaminated with PFOA, PFOS appeared first on Oregon Capital Chronicle.